 So, unlike the first group of people, there are those people who assume wealth building is a get-rich-quick scheme.

 During moments of huge asset price growth, which has happened since the lows of March 2020, you see an increase in this kind of thinking.

 It happened too in the 1990s.
-This latter group of people tend to get enticed by pictures and videos online showing luxury living and get rich quick stories.
+This latter group of people tends to get enticed by pictures and videos online showing luxury living and get rich quick stories.

 Common sense should tell them that considering most people, deep down, want to get wealthy (as your question states) or at least comfortable, then everybody would “get rich” if it required zero sacrifices, time or calculated risks.